Former India spinner Dilip Doshi dies aged 77

 Dilip Doshi.
 Picture Courtesy/BCCI's X

-Former India left-arm spinner Dilip Doshi, who carved out a niche for himself despite being in the shadows of Bishan Singh Bedi, died due to cardiac arrest in London on Monday, the Saurashtra Cricket Association said.
+Former Team India spinner Dilip Doshi, who made his path despite the Indian team having the likes of Bishan Singh Bedi, passed away due to cardiac arrest in London on Monday, the Saurashtra Cricket Association said.

-He was 77 and is survived by his wife Kalindi, son Nayan, who has also played first- class cricket, and daughter Vishakha.
-Doshi made his Test debut in 1979 after Bedi's retirement and played his last of his 33 games in 1983.
+Making his Test debut in 1979 after Bedi's retirement, Doshi played his last of the 33 matches in 1983.

-In those matches, he took 114 wickets with six five-wicket hauls and was exceptional at home during the first three seasons, completing 100 scalps in just 28 Tests.
+In those matches, he claimed 114 wickets with six five-wicket hauls and was exceptional at home during the first three seasons.
+He took just 28 Test matches to reach the feat of 100 wickets.

-His finest hour was getting five wickets in India's Test win at the MCG in 1981 when the visitors defended a paltry target.
+One of his memorable performances came when he bagged five wickets in India's Test triumph at the MCG in 1981, when the visitors defended the target.

 "Dilip bhai suffered a heart attack in London.
 He is no more," Saurashtra CA president Jaydev Shah told PTI.
 "Dilip's passing away is a personal loss to me.
 He was like a family.
 He was one of the finest human beings," former BCCI secretary Niranjan Shah said.